Riemannian game dynamics: General properties

-with equality if and only if $\dynfield(x(t)) = 0$, i.e. $\pot$ is a strict global Lyapunov function for \eqref{eq:RGD}.
+with equality if and only if $\dynfield(x(t)) = 0$.
+Hence, $\pot$ is a strict global Lyapunov function for \eqref{eq:RGD}.

 When \eqref{eq:RGD} is (Lipschitz) continuous, a standard argument shows that every $\omega$-limit point of \eqref{eq:RGD} is a rest point thereof \cite[see e.g.][Theorem 7.B.3]{San10}.
-The discontinuous case requires a different treatment.
+The discontinuous case however requires a different treatment.
 To start, note that

 where the first inequality follows from Moreau's decomposition theorem.
-Both inequalities bind if and only if $\dynfield(x(t)) = 0$; since the speed function $x \mapsto \norm{\dynfield(x)}_x$ is \acl{lsc} (cf. Lemma \ref{lem:RLSC}), Proposition \ref{prop:omega} shows that every $\omega$-limit point of \eqref{eq:RGD} is a rest point. \end{proof}
+Both inequalities bind if and only if $\dynfield(x(t)) = 0$; since the speed function $x \mapsto \norm{\dynfield(x)}_x$ is \acl{lsc} (cf. \cref{lem:RLSC}), \cref{prop:omega} shows that every $\omega$-limit point of \eqref{eq:RGD} is a rest point. \end{proof}

-As we discussed in Section \ref{sec:previous}, the original analyses of \cite{Kim58} and \cite{Sha79} showed that, in common interest games, average payoffs are increased at a maximal rate under the replicator dynamics, provided that ``maximal'' is defined with respect to the Shahshahani metric.
-We conclude this section by noting an analogous principle for all Riemannian game dynamics.
+The classic analyses of \cite{Kim58} and \cite{Sha79} showed that in common interest games, average payoffs are increased at a maximal rate under the replicator dynamics, provided that ``maximal'' is defined with respect to the Shahshahani metric.
+We conclude this section by deriving an analogous principle for all Riemannian game dynamics.
 To state it, define the \emph{gradient} of a smooth function $f\from\orthant \to \R$ with respect to $g$ by

-Doing so requires an additional definition from Riemannian geometry.
-For a given Riemannian metric $g$ on the positive orthant $\orthant$ of $\R^{\act}$, the \emph{gradient} of a smooth function $f\from\orthant \to \R$ is defined as

 that is, as the (necessarily unique) vector satisfying